Dededo, Guam: History

 Following Typhoon Karen in 1962, Kaiser Subdivision in Dededo was constructed for islanders displaced by the storm.
 Further housing subdivisions were constructed increasing the village's population.

+The first McDonald's in Guam was opened in the village on June 10, 1971.

 In 1984, the Northern Community Health Center opened.
-In addition to traditional health services provided by the village clinics, this center offered communicable disease control services and dental health as well as chronic disease care and crippled children services.
+In addition to traditional health services provided by village clinics, the center offered communicable disease control, dental health, chronic disease care, and crippled children services.

-In October 1988, the island's first large-scale and fully enclosed shopping mall, the Micronesia Mall, opened.
+In October 1988, the island's first large-scale and fully enclosed shopping mall, Micronesia Mall, opened in Dededo.

 U.S. military installations in the village include Marine Corps Base Camp Blaz, Naval Computer and Telecommunications Station Guam, and portions of Andersen Air Force Base, including Northwest Field.

 Demographics

 The U.S. Census Bureau has the municipality in multiple census-designated places: